vfarcic/devops24/manuscript/Networking-draft.md

 }
 ```

-Since basic CNI plugin can't find pod network range used by other host, We need to supply non-conflicting subnet range ourselves for each node.
-Below are different subnet values we will use for each node.
+Since basic CNI plugin can't find pod network range used by other hosts, We need to supply non-conflicting subnet range ourselves for each host.
+Below are different subnet values we will use for each host.

 ```
 master -> 10.22.1.0/24